BonnieDoug/AuditApp/Documentation/NamingConventions.md

 <h2>Actions</h2>
 <h3>Actions (PHP)</h3>
 <i>namespace SolutionMvc\Controller;</i>
+<p>Actions should only ever produce an output string.
+JSON/String/Int <STRONG>NEVER</STRONG> html or view content.
+The front end should handle creating a view out of the output data.
+This helps keep seperation of concerns and faciliates with unit testing.</p>
 <p>Actions are the base functions within controllers.
 They should be post fixed with Action, be camel cased with lowercase first latter.(Required for actions called by routes)</p>
 <code>For example you want to get User 10.
 The route would resemble https://localhost/User/getUser/10 this would call the getUserAction($id) from the UserController{} passing the '$id = 10' to the function.</code>
 <code>For example you want to get User username: dhayward, client: 000.
 The route would resemble https://localhost/User/getUser/dhayward/000 this would call the getUserAction($username, $client) from the UserController{} passing the '$username = "dhayward"', $client = "000"' to the function.</code>